 Most recently, a sequence showed what appeared to be a sentient vine that attacked two girls and turned them into vampires.

 The lamia of Unsealed and Blood News are: living beings that start off by stealing the victim's voice and a piece of their soul which they only return when the bite comes and the blood is taken.

-Eddie from The Insane Quest is an odd case, having nearly all the weaknesses of a traditional vampire and none of their strengths (except when under the influence of his Super-Powered Evil Side).
+Eddie from The Insane Quest of Unfathomable Randomness is an odd case, having nearly all the weaknesses of a traditional vampire and none of their strengths (except when under the influence of his Super-Powered Evil Side).
 He can survive on a diet that does not contain any blood (though the smell of it causes him to go into a shark-like feeding frenzy) and can withstand mild doses of sunlight but temporarily disintegrates when exposed to high concentrations of light.
 Since no other vampires have appeared in the series, it is unknown whether all vampires in his universe share these attributes, though it is implied that he is a weakling by their standards.

 Vampires in Chaos Fightersdo not suck human blood because it is poisonous to them.
 Their blood, however, is useful to prevent bleeding in small amounts due to blood clotting effect on human bloods.